Advanced Bariatric Laparoscopic Surgery

 Smaller and less visible surgical scars: Aesthetically speaking, large scars can be a frustrating trade-off for weight loss.
 Although scars are an inevitable part of surgery, laparoscopic techniques can minimize them so they do not undermine your results.

-Faster return to work and normal activity levels: Where a traditional surgery may require several weeks off your feet, a laparoscopic surgery can cut this down significantly.
+Faster return to work and normal activity levels: While a traditional surgery may require several weeks off your feet, a laparoscopic surgery can reduce this downtime significantly.

-Reduced chance of infection: The smaller the incisions, the less access bacteria have and the less risk there is of infection after your surgery.
+Reduced risk of infection: The smaller the incisions, the less access bacteria have and the less risk there is of infection after your surgery.

 Dr. Pompa has extensive training in advanced laparoscopic techniques so that you can take advantage of a safer, more comfortable treatment.